 It's finally here!
-My once-a-year maple syrup offering.
-(We've been hoarding this precious syrup away since spring to release it in time for the holidays)!
-Boiling maple sap into syrup is no small feat for your typical backyard setup.
+Our once-a-year maple syrup offering.
+Boiling maple sap into syrup is no small feat for your typical small homestead setup.
 For weeks we carry 5 gallons buckets filled to the brim of sap all over our land and bring it closer to the outdoor fire.
 Once we start boiling, we do so for about a week straight - constantly lifting, constantly stoking, constantly tending.
 Did you know that it takes about 40 gallons of sugar maple sap to equal 1 gallon of syrup?
 Instead of just boiling it down, we like to infuse wild mushrooms & astragalus root in the pot as it cooks.

-After weeks of effort, we ended up with 4 gallons of maple syrup infused with pounds of wild Vermont mushrooms, astragalus root, and whole vanilla beans.
-It is earthy, sweet, and complex) and the absolute perfect thing to add to coffee, tea, or your morning oatmeal!
+After weeks of effort, we ended up with a few gallons of maple syrup infused with pounds of wild & organically grown Vermont mushrooms, astragalus root, and whole vanilla beans.
+It is earthy & sweet and the absolute perfect thing to add to coffee, tea, or your sourdough pancakes.

-*comes in a 7oz glass flask that fits perfectly in the side door of your fridge!
-Please refrigerate immediately upon receiving it!
+*comes in a glass bottle.
+Please refrigerate immediately upon receiving!

 ingredients: wood fired maple sap boiled with Vermont mushrooms (chanterelle, black trumpet, oyster, lobster, old man of the woods, maitake, chaga, turkey tail), astragalus & whole vanilla beans